 After UConn, she went on to win four Olympic Gold Medals and has been named to 11 WNBA All-Star teams.
 She's helped the Seattle Storm win three championships and is the league’s all-time assists leader.

 - Awards: A three-time All-American, a two-time winner of the Naismith award, a two-time Big East Player of the Year, and a two-time winner of the Lieberman award, she also won the Wade Trophy and the AP National Player of the Year Award.

 Regarded by many as the best to ever play in the WNBA, Taurasi was dominant player at UConn too.
-Early in her career with the Huskies, she teamed up with Bird to form arguably the best backcourt duo that women’s college basketball has ever seen.
-The pair led UConn to an undefeated season and title in 2002, and then Taurasi led the Huskies win two more titles in 2003 and 2004.
+Remember UConn's 2002 championship?
+Bird and Taurasi led the Huskies to an undefeated season and a national title that year.
+Bird and Taurasi became arguably the best backcourt duo that women’s college basketball has ever seen.
+After Bird left, Taurasi led the Huskies to win two more titles in 2003 and 2004.
 The difference between UConn and every other team during that three-peat run was simple, according to Geno Auriemma.
 He told reporters: “We got Diana and you don't.”

 Taurasi was a well-rounded scoring threat for the Huskies, with the ability to score inside and out, and create for others.
-She is ninth all-time in scoring for the program with 2,156 career points, is third all-time in three-pointers made (318), sixth all-time in free-throw percentage (81.9) and is second all-time in assists (648).
+She would make her opponents pay every single time on the offensive end as she claims the ninth all-time in scoring for the program with 2,156 career points.
+Taurasi is also third all-time in 3-pointers made (318), sixth all-time in free-throw percentage (81.9) and is second all-time in assists (648).